serge-community/zing/README.md

 provide an out-of-the-box installation method.
 In the mean-time, one can experiment to run Zing from source, although we are not committed to support it.

-**IMPORTANT NOTE**: Zing adheres to [semantic versioning](https://semver.org/#spec-item-4), and as such backward incompatible changes can be expected anytime before reaching v1.0.

 Copying